RichardSiegel/media-sorting-server/README.md

 - [ ] Create mobile UI
 - [ ] handle issues with case sensitive file names

+Also see the checklist in the [Architecture Notes](./docs/architecture.md)

 The checked features have already been implemented and once this checklist is completed more features may follow (e.g. gallery overview).